SeleniumHQ/selenium/sample/readme.txt

 2) You are able to run the supplied commands in a Terminal or command shell:

-  clean-java.sh ( or clean-java.bat on Windows)
+  clean.sh ( or clean.bat on Windows)
-  build-java.sh ( or build-java.bat on Windows)
+  build.sh ( or build.bat on Windows)
-  test-java.sh ( or test-java.bat on Windows)
+  test.sh ( or test.bat on Windows)

 3) Can edit text files on your platform